There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Vinovest lets you buy bottles of investment wine that store in climate-controlled cellars across the world.
 You can sell your bottle at any time, but waiting a few years can potentially increase your potential return.

-Another way to earn steady passive income is by lending money directly to individuals.
+Another income producing asset is lending money directly to individuals.
 You assume more risk but can earn more interest as you avoid the bank.
 Most peer-to-peer loans have a three-year or five-year repayment term.

 Your interest income is taxable like earned income instead of like stock market capital gains.
-LendingClub offers tax-advantaged traditional and Roth IRAs to minimize your tax bill.
+Some companies offer tax-advantaged traditional and Roth IRAs to minimize your tax bill.

-Why we like it: Notes cost $25 each, earn monthly interest income
+Why we like it: Notes cost $25 each and earn monthly interest income

-Owning intellectual property rights to music, movies and trademarks lets you earn royalty income.
+Owning intellectual property rights to music, movies and trademarks are income generate assets that lets you earn royalty income.
 You collect a small payment each time someone buys or streams a product you own the usage rights for.

 Royalty Exchange is one of the best marketplaces to find open listings.
 You will likely need to bid in an open auction for rights.
 Research the potential income to avoid overpaying.